simvisa logo

 Self-File

-Have you started your application and then gotten confused?
-Are you worried you might make a mistake or leave out important supporting documents?
-SimVisa is the solution.
-We understand you might want to save on lawyer fees and file on your own.
+We understand that you might want to save on lawyer fees and handle some of the work yourself.
 You can relax because SimVisa will prepare your application under the supervision of an immigration attorney.
-You will even get a one hour video conference with an immigration attorney after SimVisa prepares your forms.
+You will even get a one-hour video conference with an attorney after SimVisa prepares your forms.

 • Step 1: SimVisa collects information and documents from you through our online portal